emmanueluche/dune_imperium_uprising_4/Manual.md

   > The icon looks like a grey sandworm, but it also looks like the number two.

 - You may remove the **Shield Wall** token from the game board.
-  >
+  > The icon appears as a golden broken shield on top of a red triangle.

-**Signet Ring.** When you play your Signet Ring card on an Agent turn, you use the Signet Ring ability (with the corresponding icon) on your Leader.
+- **Signet Ring.** When you play your Signet Ring card on an Agent turn, you use the Signet Ring ability (with the corresponding icon) on your Leader.

-Spy.
+  > The Signet Ring icon appears as a thick golden ring placed on the left side.
+The space inside the ring has a black background.

+- **Spy**.
 Place one Spy; take it from your supply and put it on an unoccupied observation post on the board.
 (Some effects limit placement.
-For example: " ON " means the observation post must connect to a board space.)
+For example: a spy on a populated area means the observation post must connect to a populated area board space.)
 If you have no Spies in your supply, you may ﬁrst recall one of your Spies for no effect.
+  > The icon appears as a grey barrel.

-**Steal Intrigue.** Each opponent who has four or more Intrigue cards must give you one of them (selected at random).
+- **Steal Intrigue.** Each opponent who has four or more Intrigue cards must give you one of them (selected at random).
+  > The icon appears as a folded intrigue card with three black cards behind it.

-**Sword.** Each sword adds 1 strength to your strength total in a Conﬂict.
+- **Sword.** Each sword adds 1 strength to your strength total in a Conﬂict.
+  > The icon appears as a red sword.

-Trash an Intrigue Card Of Your Choice From Your Hand.
+- **Trash an Intrigue Card** Of Your Choice From Your Hand.
+  > The icon appears as an intrigue card with a white cross above the question marks

-Trash one card from your hand, discard pile, or in play.
+- **Trash one card** from your hand, discard pile, or in play.
 Return it to the game box; it won't be used for the rest of the game.
 (Reserve cards are returned to their stack in the Reserve instead.)
 Trashing is optional unless it's paying a cost, or if a card directs you to trash itself.
+  > The icon appears as a card with a white cross inside.

-**Troop.** Recruit one troop; take it from your supply and put it in your garrison on the game board.
+- **Troop.** Recruit one troop; take it from your supply and put it in your garrison on the game board.
 (If you recruited the troop while sending an Agent to a Combat space, you may deploy it to the Conﬂict.)
+  > The icon is like a grey cube.